amarioguy/applesiliconwindowsproject/index.md

 Keeping things simple, the goal is to hopefully run Windows on Apple's M1 and M2 chips (and hopefully future Apple silicon chips too given tweaks to the foundation!).

+## Update (1/2/2025)

+Still very much hard at work on the project, however this GitHub pages site is deprecated in favor of posting updates at the official [AppleWOA organization page](https://github.com/AppleWOA) repositories so please check there for any status updates on this project.
+The below is being preserved for archival purposes - however this website should not be seen as active regarding progress updates.

 ### Update (8/22/22)

 I've been working a lot on the UEFI code as of late, and that repository was private for a while (just made it public as of 8/22/22), and it's been a lot of work as I had to figure out EFI conventions and how the build system worked before debugging many issues I had along the way (it's not even done yet as of 8/22/22 but it was long overdue for the code to go public)